nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <br>

 ## 1. About
 Have you ever felt frustrated because you were unable to manage your daily tasks?
 Why not try ezDo, the eziest™ way to keep track of all your tasks efficiently?
-Whether you’re planning a holiday, powering through your day or managing multiple work projects, ezDo is here to help you tick off all your personal and professional to-dos!™
+Whether you’re planning a holiday, powering through your day or managing multiple work projects, ezDo is here to help you tick off all your personal and professional to-dos!

 With its user-friendly interface and command line style inputs, ezDo allows you to create, find and sort tasks without using the mouse at all!